Discover the epsilon-delta definition and properties of continuous functions

 If the curve stays within the green ε-band whenever x is in the red δ-interval, then δ works for this ε.

 Not all discontinuities are created equal.
 Explore removable, jump, infinite, and essential discontinuities with visual examples.
+Understanding the classification helps determine which functions remain integrable.

 At x = 1: